 o How to tell the difference?

-o Use the “smooth as a baby bottom” (or “smooth as Professor Allen’s head”) test... wind smoothes (polishes) rocks, while mechanical & chemical weathering roughens them!
+o Use the “smooth as a baby bottom” (or “smooth as Professor Allen’s head”) test... wind smoothes (polishes) rocks, while mechanical & chemical decay roughens them!

 D. Thermal Expansion and Contraction